 - A web developer with 3 years’ experience working with CSS, PHP and WordPress.

 - A well-presented and outgoing customer service advisor with a passion for building relationships.

 - A creative honors degree graduate who studied graphic design and has recently completed a work placement.

 The final part of your personal statement should highlight what you’re looking for and this should be in-line with the job role you are applying for.
 Here are some examples:

 - Looking for a new challenge within sales where I can continue to develop my skills and make an impact within a successful business.

-- Looking to start my teaching career with a role where I can put the skills and knowledge I have learnt at university into practice.
+- Looking for an entry level role where I can start my teaching career and put the skills and knowledge I have learnt at university into practice.

 - Hoping to find a new role where I can fully utilise my graphic design and project management skills within a creative and forward-thinking company.

 - Grab the reader’s attention